Janet Jackson, Paula Abdul, Poison, And Chicago Had Top Hits Of 1989

 1989 was the year the first George Bush took office as president.
 It was also the year Madonna went from being a superstar to an icon, despite the major controversy over her “Like a Prayer” video.
 1989’s “Like a Prayer” caused Pepsi to severe ties with the singer, despite paying her $5 million.

-Besides Madonna’s most top 1989 hit, there were a lot of other huge and memorable singles released that year.
+Besides Madonna’s top 1989 hit, there were a lot of other huge and memorable singles released that year.
 Let’s take a look at the biggest ones according to Billboard and reported on by Music Outfitters.

 5. Janet Jackson, “Miss You Much”